rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

 ### enumerateSupportedTypes()
-Returns array with supported printer types immediately.
+**Immediately returns an array with supported printer types**.
 The result depends on your build configuration.
 Each extension is linked to application during build.
-If you want to add or remove support of any printer type please update extension list in the build.yml.
+To add or remove support for any printer type, update extension list in the `build.yml`.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>